Last updated: 15 March 2012

 11

-If you want to meet with Dr. Bryson, schedule an appointment during her tutee office hours.
-Do not email her! unless it is really very urgent & a tutor can't help you.
+If you want to meet with Dr. Bryson, schedule an appointment during her office hours.
+Please try not to email her! unless you find a broken link or other error in the lecture notes, or it is something a tutor can't possibly help you with.
 Note that extension requests go to the Director of Studies, not to Lecturers.
+If you do email Dr. Bryson (or any lecturer) you should read these helpful tips about how to email a professor (US English for lecturer) first.
+The best time to talk to her is immediately after a lecture.

 Is there a text? (and other resources)

-The course material you are responsible for in the exam is all present in the notes above.
-There is no single textbook for this course.
-However, I recommend a number of texts that might help you better understand the material in lecture 3.
-Note that a number of these are available online free, at least if you are logged in at Bath or through VPN to Bath -- links are provided on the lecture 3 notes.
-These books are also available in the Library and the campus bookstore.
+The course material you are responsible for in the exam is all present in the notes linked above.
+There is no single textbook that covers all of this course.
+However, in Lecture 3 I recommend a number of texts that might help you better understand the material.
+Note that some of these are available online free, at least if you are logged in at Bath or through VPN to Bath.
+Links are provided on the lecture 3 notes.
+These books are also be available in the Library, and may be in the campus bookstore.

 Stanford has all of their introductory computer science lectures on line.
 The first one, Programming Methodology, is in Java.
 The second one, Programming Abstraction, has more of the content in this course e.g. more complex sorts.
 That the examples are in C++ shouldn't be too big of a problem (and if it is, there's a lecture about the differences between C++ and Java at the beginning).
 Wikipedia actually describes most of the algorithms covered in class extremely well.
 There are also little animations so most of you can watch the sort algorithms work.
-Here's some more animations.
-Here are some excellent notes on data structures, sorting, searching and complexity from Aukland.
+Here are some more animations.
+Here are some excellent notes on data structures, sorting, searching and complexity–from Aukland.
+Of course, sorting algorithms can be quite boring until you add sound effects.

 In case you are wondering, the IDE I use (which you'll see a couple times in class) is eclipse.
 It is available on the BUCS machines.

-I thought this was fun, but hardly anyone ever played with it so it's no longer a lab.
+I thought this was fun, but hardly anyone ever played with it so it's no longer an assigned tutorial.
 But if you are bored, you may want to play with Robot competitions.

 page author: Joanna Bryson